ncbi/cwl-demos/outlier-hit-detection-pipeline/README.md

 4. assign taxonomy

-Due to size and performance consideration first step is deliberately taken from CWL workflow and presented as distinguished shell script "step_makeblastdb.sh".
-After this step custom "user_db" will be created subdirectory "blastdb" in current folder.
-Fully qualified location of this "blastdb" directory will be written to the run_workflow_234_input.yml file.
+Due to size and performance consideration first step is deliberately taken from CWL workflow and presented as distinguished "step_makeblastdb.sh" shell script.
+After this step finishes, custom "user_db" will be created in "blastdb" subdirectory.

+Absolute location of this "blastdb" directory will be written to the run_workflow_234_input.yml file substituting PATH-TO-BLASTDB  placeholder.

-In case of different user requirements,  creation of BLASTD database modification of the  run_workflow_234_input.yml needs to be done accordingly.
+In case of different user requirements,  creation of BLASTD database and modification of the run_workflow_234_input.yml needs to be done accordingly.

 The rest of steps (2-3-4)  are combined into one CWL run_workflow_234.cwl  with corresponding input.